ThesympnaticS/smp-tdismoke/README.md

 local particleName = "proj_grenade_smoke"
 local particleName = "proj_grenade_smoke"
 ```
-Only cars in this list will be able to use the script, make sure to add yours, ADDON cars are work as well:
+Only cars in this list will be able to use the script, make sure to add yours, ADDON cars work as well:
 ```lua
 carblacklist = {
     "car1"  ,